Rokomari built its initial brand awareness through low-cost offline campaigns such as banners, festoons, posters, and wall writing.

 “We run tests with email marketing.
 We change font, color, headlines and try to see the impacts of each change in terms of conversion.”

 Growth hacking, broadly, is a model where you generate ideas, test them, measure results, learn from each test, and continue the cycle, Rokomari is one of the few companies in Dhaka that has applied principles of growth hacking into work to almost perfection.

 “We don’t take the growth hacking as some sort of marketing tool, we have taken it as part of our culture,” says Mr. Sohag.
 “With new ideas, we have been able to save time, improve user experience and grow our business.
 Take our call center for example.
 We analyze every call so that there are more value-adding calls and fewer non-value adding calls.
 We have started an order tracking service so that customers do not need to call us about the delivery and they can see their orders for themselves.
 We are continuously testing new ideas.”

 Rokomari has already made a good name for its ingenious email newsletter strategy in Dhaka’s tech community.
 The company is one of the few companies that have taken the email newsletter seriously and done it right.

-The benefit of an email newsletter that is done right are many.
-Email is the most intimate medium in digital communication.
-Someone giving you email means, they are giving you entry to their inbox.
+The benefit of an email newsletter that is done right is many.
+Email is the most intimate medium of digital communication.
+Someone giving you their email address means they are giving you entry to their inbox.
 The power it offers is immense.
 But it comes with responsibilities like any other power.